Drudwas ap Tryffin: Role in Welsh tradition

+The few sparse references to Drudwas suggest he was more prominent in the later tradition than in the early period.
+The story of his death at the hands of his own Adar Llwch Gwin may be no older than the fifteenth century.
+Like other tales from Arthurian mythology, it is possible and likely that Drudwas' death is a later adaptation of older traditional material.

 His most prominent role is in the tale The Death of Drudwas recorded in a 17th-century manuscript tells of his enmity with Arthur:

 The legend goes on to say that Llywarch Hen, an historical 6th century British prince, composed a song following Drudwas' death: